jaydeepdeb405/now-react/README.md

     - Deployment mode - This bundles the whole project along with all the image assets & deploys it to the configured ServiceNow instance.
 The bundled scripts & assets can be found under /dist directory.
 Can be started by 'npm run build'.

 ### Known issues:
+**UPDATE: All requests to ServiceNow instances are now proxied.
+No plugin required.**
 > CORS error in development mode
 In development mode, during ajax calls users may face CORS errors, this is not a bug, its just standard HTTP access control to control HTTP requests origination from client side to server side.
 Workaround is to use a browser extenstion to avoid CORS errors, which auto inserts the CORS headers to each API request